balzac-lang/balzac/docs/source/editor.rst

 	transaction T1(a:int) { /* ... */ }
 	const n = 11

-	compile
+	eval
-		32          // compiles 32
+		32,          // evaluates 32
-		T           // compiles T as a bitcoin transaction T1(42)      // compiles T1(42) as a bitcoin transaction (n + 5)     // compiles 16
+		T,           // evaluates T as a bitcoin transaction T1(42),      // evaluates T1(42) as a bitcoin transaction (n + 5)      // evaluates 16

 ------------------------------------------------------------------